Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 Upstairs you will find a terrace overlooking the city and on the second floor a room with paintings by Tintoretto.

-Church of Saint Zacharias (Chiesa di San Zaccaria)
+10. Church of St. Zacharias (Chiesa di San Zaccaria)

 To the east of Piazza San Marco is the Church of Saint Zacharias, which you shouldn’t miss.
 There’s something special about it and not many tourists come here.
 The church looks quite inconspicuous from the outside, but its crypt contains the body of Saint Zacharias and 8 other Doges.